How To Stop Spending Money – Proven Tips and Exercises

 Posted on April 25th 2019 by Marisa Peer

 Knowing how to stop spending money is an important skill for life.
 Overspending can be incredibly stressful.
-People can feel pressure to spend money they don’t have and get into debt, which can lead to all kinds of problems.
-Don’t start the New Year in debt just for one day of over-indulgence, know how to stop spending money now.
+People can feel pressure to spend money they donot have and get into debt, which can lead to all kinds of problems.
+Do not start the New Year in debt just for one day of over-indulgence, learn how to stop spending money now.

-Here are some tips and practical exercises you can use straight away to improve your relationship with money, plus a free mini-course: Your Relationship With Money.
+Here are some tips and practical exercises you can use straight away to improve your relationship with money.

 We all have a relationship with money.
 Some people attract it.
 They respect it.
-Other people can't keep it, they don't know how to get money, and they stress and worry about it all the time.
+Other people cannot keep it, they do not know how to get money, and they stress and worry about it all the time.

 Your deep-rooted beliefs and what you believe you are worth will really affect your relationship with money.

-The great irony that we see in the research about lottery winners is that…
+The great irony that we see in the research about lottery winners that in most cases in a few years spend everyhng they won is that…

 …Problems with money can almost never be solved with more money!

-Indeed, in all my experiences with clients over the years, I’ve found that people who think they have a problem with money, actually have a problem with scarcity.
+Indeed, in all my experiences with clients over the years, I have found that people who think they have a problem with money, actually have a problem with scarcity.

 We form relationships with money very early on in life, usually by watching our parents’ relationship to it.
 Then, no matter how much or how little money we go on to earn, that relationship shapes our beliefs.
 We may have deep-rooted beliefs such as:

 What would happen if we reframed the thing we have that relationship with entirely?
-Try thinking - it’s not money, it’s energy.
+Try thinking – it is not money, it is energy.